-PROPER INSPECTION AND MAINTENANCE IS ESSENTIAL TO MAINTAIN THE PERFORMANCE AND RELIABILITY OF YOUR SHOCK ABSORBERS.
+PROPER INSPECTION AND MAINTENANCE IS ESSENTIAL TO MAINTAIN THE APPEARANCE AND PERFORMANCE OF YOUR SHOCKS.

-To avoid corrosion, you should keep the shocks and springs clean and free of dirt and moisture.
-The wiper seal will clean deposits from the shaft, but the shock won't necessarily fully compress every time.
+To avoid corrosion, you should keep the shock and spring clean and free of dirt or water.
+It is important to keep the shock shaft clean and free of mud.
+The wiper seal will clean deposits from the shaft but the shock won't necessarily fully compress every time.
 This means you could accumulate dirt at the bottom of the shaft and underneath the jounce bumper.
 Make sure you clean these areas completely to prevent shaft corrosion.
 Avoid using a high-pressure washer near the shaft seals or adjusters, as this could drive dirt inside the shock.

-Make sure the ends of the spring and shock threads are clean and free of dirt before adjusting the preload ring this will make the adjustment easier and reduce wear.
+Make sure the ends of the spring and shock threads are clean and free of dirt before adjusting the preload ring - this will make the adjustment easier and reduce wear.

-Ideally, the shocks should be clean around the adjusters when changing the DSC damping setting.
+Ideally the shocks should be clean around the adjusters when changing the damping setting (if fitted).
 A small blast of contact cleaner or brake cleaner before making adjustments will keep these parts clean and operating smoothly for years.